paypal/squbs/docs/bootstrap.md

 #Bootstrapping squbs

-squbs is provided with a default bootstrap class developers can just use to call from the command line.
-The class to start is `org.squbs.unicomplex.Bootstrap`.
-Given normal circumstances, bootstrapping detail are irrelevant.
+squbs comes with a default bootstrap class `org.squbs.unicomplex.Bootstrap`.
+This can be started from IDEs, command line, sbt, or even Maven.
+Bootstrap scans the classpath and finds META-INF/squbs-meta.&lt;ext&gt; in each classpath entry.
+If squbs metadata is available, the jar is treated as squbs cube or extension and initialized according to the metadata declarations.
+The bootstrap then first initializes extensions, cubes, then service routes last regardless of their sequence in the classpath.

+Given normal circumstances, bootstrapping detail are of not much significance.
 However, one may need to programmatically bootstrap squbs in different ways.
 This is especially common in test cases needing custom configuration and needing to run in parallel.
 Please see [Testing](testing.md) for more information.
 The syntax for bootstrapping squbs is as follows:

 **Option 1)** Start with user-defined configuration